-The best resource the library has to research your family is the Library edition of Ancestry.com.
-The downside is that it has to be used on campus.
-Many public libraries also have this service.
+Many public libraries have the Library edition of Ancestry.com, but it requires you to be in the library.
+Sinclair does not have access to this.
 There are several other resources out there, but many want you to pay.
 Attached are several links to free resources that should get you started.

 If you need more help, feel free to contact our Librarians at the reference desk in the library, or at 937-512-3004.